Compliance

 How FutureAGI Handles Post-Training Model Auditing

-For example, a healthcare support agent is upgraded from one provider model to another.
+For example, a healthcare support agent is upgraded from Claude Sonnet 4.6 to Claude Opus 4.7.
 The team audits three surfaces: final answers with IsCompliant, RAG answers with Groundedness, and abuse cases with ContentSafety plus ProtectFlash.
 The eval threshold is explicit: no release if compliance pass rate drops below 99.5%, groundedness drops more than two points on clinical-policy questions, or prompt-injection failures rise above the prior baseline.

 FutureAGI’s approach is to keep audit evidence connected to remediation.
 Unlike a one-time NIST AI RMF worksheet or static model card, the audit result points to the trace, dataset row, evaluator, reason, and release decision.
 If failures cluster around an agent route, the engineer can route that cohort through a stricter post-guardrail, add the failed cases to a regression eval, or block deployment until the prompt, retrieval policy, or model choice is fixed.